-Mitigation measures developed for the Project in response to permanent impacts to big game include the following:
+Mitigation measures developed for the Project in response to permanent impacts to mapped pronghorn antelope and other big game include the following:

-- Construction Impact Reductions. - Wildlife Impact Avoidance Measures (e.g., exclusionary fencing). - Compensatory Mitigation as discussed below. - Exclusionary Fencing: The Applicant will install exclusionary fencing around the Project site.
+- Construction Impact Reductions. - Wildlife Impact Avoidance Measures (e.g., exclusionary fencing). - · Compensatory Mitigation as discussed below. - Exclusionary Fencing: The Applicant will install exclusionary fencing around the Project site.
 Fencing will be 8 feet tall at a minimum (mule deer are able to clear lower heights). - Gates will be installed in or near the corners of the fenced perimeter of the facility where reasonably practical to allow removal of any large game that inadvertently get inside the fenced area. - Restoration: To reduce Project impacts on wildlife habitat, the Applicant will restore and revegetate temporary disturbance areas.
-Revegetation efforts will include re-seeding with native and desired species as approved by county weedmaster and in compliance with the county approved weed plan. - Access for big game to the man-made pond on the site will be maintained, or the pond will be relocated or the Applicant will provide a comparable water resource.
+Revegetation efforts will include re-seeding with native and desired species as approved by county weedmaster and in compliance with the county approved weed plan.